How to Lose Fat Without Losing Muscle

 Keep Your Calories Up

-I suspect that the majority of you that have stalled weight loss are not eating enough calories to lose weight.
+I suspect that the majority of people who have stalled weight loss are not eating enough calories to lose weight.
 When you go too low on your calories, many negative feedback mechanisms start to materialize.
-While a slowed metabolic rate and reduced thyroid output are a couple side effects of a low calorie intake, your body also starts to shed muscle mass.
+While a slowed metabolic rate and reduced thyroid output are a couple of side effects of a low calorie intake, your body also starts to shed muscle mass.

 While we love our muscle, our bodies don’t quite share the same feelings when it’s in a prolonged extreme calorie deficit.
 Muscle is expendable.
 It burns too many valuable calories that are needed to maintain key body functions.
 Always start high with your calories and then come down as needed – not vice versa.